appliedgeometry/poissongeometry/README.md

 |                             | **is_poisson_pair** *           |                                    |

-**Remark:** We  have  indicated  with  an  asterisk  (*)  the  six  methods  whose  implementations  require  testing  whether  a  symbolic  expression  is  zero.
+**Remark.** We  have  indicated  with  an  asterisk  (*)  the  six  methods  whose  implementations  require  testing  whether  a  symbolic  expression  is  zero.
 These  are naturally limited by theoretical computational constraints.

 This repository accompanies our paper ['On Computational Poisson Geometry I: Symbolic Foundations'](https://arxiv.org/abs/1912.01746).